Dronehub/interceptor/README.md

 ```bash
 intercept reset foo
 ```
+This will tell you if foo's configuration was a symlink.
 Note that this will unlink foo is it is already a symlink.

 If you seek only to validate foo's config, type: